Sonoran-Software/Sonoran-Store-Docs/mcc/getting-started.md

     missingSonoranRadio = 'Sonoran Radio not running, feature unavailable...', antennaNotUp = 'You must raise the antenna first!\n Use "/mcctoggle antenna" do to so', slidersOut = 'The MCC sliders are moving out...
 E brake will now engage.', slidersIn = 'The MCC sliders are now in...
-E brake will now disengange' }
+E brake will now disengange', intLightOn = 'The interior light has been toggled on!', intLightOff = 'The interior light has been toggled off!', alprLockPlate = 'Lock Plate'
+}

+config.alpr = {
+    enabled = true, -- Enable Autmatic License Plate Reader on MCC Cameras enableSonoranCad = true, -- Enable sonorancad integration to alert on bolo/warrant/flag and be able to lock to force a CAD license plate lookup scanAi = false -- Allow passive lookups of AI plates, will be lots of spam if you enable notifying on "no registration" in sonorancad wraithv2 plugin
+}

+config.radio = {
+    enabled = true, -- Enable MCC Mobile Repeater (requires sonoranradio resource and name must remain to be "sonoranradio") range = 750 --MCC Mobile repeater
+}
 ```